jzeiders/GraduateML/src/Project1/README.md

 Trying even tigther at 0.05 & 0.95.
 Event better but not quite there.

 Fix the non-linerrity check to compare with the log

+Even tighter capping actually does much worse.

+Stuck so close at the moment, need to figure out how to boost performance on folds 6-9.
+So close but just a little off, maybe I can figure out what's wrong in fold 7 & 9.
+Those are definitely the worst.

+GOING FOR THE BIG REFACTOR BY AI.